JonDotsoy/utils-js/README.md

 ## Set

-Set a value into a path from a element.
+Sets a value at a specified path within a nested object structure.

 **Syntax**